lewjae/On-Time-Flights-Arrival-Classifier/README.md

   * Convert categorical data into binary format using "pd.get_dummies' ( =LabelEncoder + OneHotEncoder)
   * Scale Data - not needed this application
 4. Split data in training and test set
-5. Appy PCA on X_train - See if you can reduce # of features
+5. Appy PCA on X_train to reduce dimensionality
 6. Try out a few classifiers on the train set
   * Decision Tree
   * Random Forest